Welcome to English Language Learning!

 Academic support is provided for qualifying students who are building English proficiency from kindergarten through fifth grade.
 Once it is determined that a child qualifies to receive bilingual/ELL services, our staff determines the level of support needed and works to provide appropriate programing.
-The state of Illinois requires that all bilingual/ELL students are tested yearly with the ACCESS test in order to gage progress in English language proficiency.
+The state of Illinois requires that all emergent bilingual students are tested yearly with the ACCESS 2.0 test in order to gage progress in their English language proficiency.
 This enables students and their families to see academic growth and provides our staff with information to help to continue to provide appropriate programming for students.

-The main goal of our English language learning program is to help our students in their acquisition of English in all four domains (listening, speaking, reading, and writing) while encouraging support for their native language as well at home and in school.
+The main goal of our English language learning team is to help our students in their acquisition of English in all four domains (listening, speaking, reading, and writing) while encouraging support for their native language as well at home and in school.
 This is done using a variety of strategies, materials, and technology in order to help tailor each student's learning to his/her needs.
-In this way, Ardmore staff works to provide a child centered bilingual/ELL program in which everyone collaborates to help support each student.
+In this way, Ardmore staff works to provide a child centered academic program in which everyone collaborates to help support each student.

-English language learning and bilingual students participate in the ACCESS 2.0 test every year while they are in the program.
+Emergent bilingual students participate in the ACCESS 2.0 test every year while they are in the program.
 Illinois is part of the WIDA consortium which creates and scores the test.
 Please contact Mrs. Bohlin for more information about this test.
 Click for ACCESS 2.0 samples.

 Ardmore Parents as Partners